Grilled Food, Independence & Whiplash – 4th of July Injuries

 - Food poisoning: Proper food handling practices will help alleviate this problem.
 Always wash your hands when preparing food, and keep foods at safe temperatures.

-- Swimming accidents: Always be sure children are attended and wearing life vests.
+- Swimming accidents: Always be sure children are attended to and wearing life vests.
 If the adults are drinking, they should not be swimming.
 This is just as dangerous as drunk driving.

 - Car Accidents: The number one cause of 4th of July injuries is auto accidents.
 This is partly due to the increased number of people out on the roadways and also to those drinking and driving.

-Whiplash and other auto accident related injuries
+Whiplash and other auto accident-related injuries

 Since car accidents are the biggest cause of 4th of July injuries, it is important to know what to do if you find yourself in an accident.
 Whiplash is caused by the sudden movement of the neck in a back and forth motion.
 It is common in rear-ending accidents.
 Sometimes the effects of a whiplash injury are not immediately apparent.
 For this reason, it is important to see a doctor after any car accident.

-Bone fractures and joint damage are also a common injuries that can occur in a car accident.
+Bone fractures and joint damage are also common injuries that can occur in a car accident.
 If you are experiencing any pain after an auto accident, seek medical attention.
 The doctors at the Express Care Clinic at Colorado Springs Orthopaedic Group can assess your injuries and set up an effective treatment plan.